Marrying a Citizen of China? How to Get a Green Card for Your New Spouse

 Obtaining Documentation of a Valid Marriage in China

-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into China’s requirements for legal marriage.
+If you have married, or plan to get married in China, you will first need to look into China’s requirements for legal marriage.

 According to information provided by the U.S. consulate, at least one member of the couple must reside in China.
 Your intended spouse must be at least age 22 if a man or 20 if a woman.
 And if your intended spouse is still in school, watch out: The school is likely to expel your spouse as soon as you have married, and one school reportedly requires its students to reimburse it for uncharged tuition and other expenses upon withdrawal for the purpose of marriage to a foreigner.